SAP-archive/contextual-ai/tutorials/README.md

 #### Pre-requisite
 Before running any tutorials, make sure you have done the following steps:
-- pull the latest code from the `master` branch:
+- Pull the latest code from the `master` branch:
 ```
 git clone https://github.com/sap/contextual-ai
 git checkout master
 git pull
 ```
-- go to the root directory and install the required packages:
+- Go to the root directory and install the required packages:
 ```
 pip install -r requirements.txt
 ```
-- install nltk data stopwords corpus following the steps at https://www.nltk.org/data.html. eg. From Python interpreter, invoke the interactive NLTK Downloader and select popular packages for download
+- Install nltk data stopwords corpus following the steps at https://www.nltk.org/data.html
+  eg. From Python interpreter, invoke the interactive NLTK Downloader and select popular packages for download.
+  Alternatively run the command line installation or manual installation
 ```
 >>> import nltk
 >>> nltk.download()
 ```

-- set your jupyter notebook kernel correctly to the environment with all required packages.
+- Set your jupyter notebook kernel correctly to the environment with all required packages.